KaminariOS/rustracer/README.md

 ## Building
 ### Prerequisites
 - Linux and a graphics card that supports KHR ray tracing
+  - Currently, I hard-coded all model paths in an enum(in `gui_state.rs`) and load models in the search paths(see `asset manager`).
+Later I will add cmd and gui support for adding models without rebuild.
 - Windows not supported.
 Need some minor cfg tweaks to work on Windows.
 Open to pull requests.